Welcome to the Lehigh Valley Flying Club

 Our aircraft are maintained in top condition by our Aircraft Maintenance Officer, Plane Captains, our A&P Mechanic, and a team of maintenance shops that we've worked with for years.
 They do whatever is necessary to keep our planes airworthy and ready for Members to fly.
 Safety is never compromised.
 If work needs to be done or parts need to be replaced on an aircraft, it is done expeditiously.
 Each aircraft has an experienced Plane Captain assigned to it who is responsible for keeping an eye on that plane.
 In addition, Plane Captains perform the routine owner-allowed maintenance such as oil changes and spark plug replacement.
 The Plane Captain and Club volunteers also assist the mechanics in performing annual inspections.
 This reduces costs and further educates the Plane Captain, which results in a better maintained aircraft.

 Easy Scheduling of Aircraft

 Spur of the moment flights are a reality.
-We utilize a web based scheduling system that enables you to check club aircraft schedules, reserve a plane and find out about Club events from the Web.
-This system, provided by ClubScheduling.com, also allows you to reserve or cancel your plane reservations wherever and whenever the need occurs.
+We use a web based scheduling system that enables Active Members to check club aircraft schedules and reserve a plane online.
+This system, provided by ClubScheduling.com, also allows Members to reserve, extend, or cancel plane reservations wherever and whenever the need occurs online via mobile devices.
 Did someone else reserve your plane?
-Go ahead and schedule that aircraft anyway, you will be added as a backup reservation!
-If the other pilot cancels their reservation, your reservation automatically becomes primary and you will be notified, by email, that your plane is available.
-Spend more time flying, instead of juggling reservations.
-If you are interested in viewing or scheduling system in real time just select "Login/Register" button.
-Then enter the ID: "guest" and Password: "lvfcguest" and then select "Scheduling System" and you can go ahead and see our aircraft availability.
+Go ahead and schedule that aircraft anyway - you will be added as a backup reservation!
+If the other Member cancels their reservation, your reservation automatically becomes primary and you will be notified by email that your plane is available.
+You can spend more time flying instead of juggling reservations.
+If you're interested in seeing how the scheduling system works and the aircraft availability, contact our Member Coordinator, at MemberCoordinator@lvfc.org, for a tour of our facilities and website.

 Club Hangar and Clubhouse